saymrwulf/openssl/notes.md

-2020-04-13T23:44:00 - Late-night bugfix on financial RL environment (openssl) 2020-05-09T06:40:00 - Refactor for clarity, might break a few tests though (openssl) 2020-05-09T06:28:00 - Implementing approach from a new paper read last night (openssl)
+2020-04-13T23:44:00 - Late-night bugfix on financial RL environment (openssl) 2020-05-09T06:40:00 - Refactor for clarity, might break a few tests though (openssl) 2020-05-09T06:28:00 - Implementing approach from a new paper read last night (openssl) 2020-05-09T19:33:00 - Quick fix, referencing a known issue from the official repo (openssl)